 Does mortgage forbearance impact credit scores?

-Before you agree to a forbearance, ask your lender whether or not your credit will be impacted.
-Some lenders may agree to not report the forbearance to credit bureaus, but this is not guaranteed and should not be assumed.
-In many cases, the forbearance agreement with your lender will be reported to credit bureaus, which can substantially affect your credit score.
+Before you agree to a forbearance, ask your lender whether or not this will impact your credit.
+Some lenders may agree to not report the forbearance to credit bureaus, but this is not a gurantee.
+In many cases, the credit bureau will receive the forbearance agreement with you lender, which can substantially affect your credit score.

 How does the CARES Act affect forbearance?